tommai78101/Bizhawk-GeneticAlgorithmBot/README.md

 ```
 GeneticAlgorithmBot
- ├ BizHawk/         <-----    This is where you put the stable release, full, BizHawk folder at.
+ ├ BizHawk/         <-----    This is where you put the full BizHawk release folder at.
  ├ src/
- ├ run_build.cmd
+ ├ run_build.cmd    <-----    For development.
+This is the file you execute after putting the BizHawk folder.
+ ├ build_only.cmd   <-----    For release.
+This is the file you execute after putting the BizHawk folder.
  ├ LICENSE
  ├ README.md
  └ .gitignore
 ```

 2a.
 Run the `run_build.cmd` batch file.
 2b.
 Or for distribution only, run the `build_only.cmd` batch file.

 Click the video below to see the installation process using Windows Sandbox: